 Disruptions are inevitable, but they don’t have to slow your business.
 A well-designed business continuity plan that includes IT service continuity and workforce recovery will ensure the people running your business can remain productive.
 IT also helps protect you from financial losses, damaged reputation, lost productivity, and weakened customer and partner relationships.

 When people can’t reach the office—whether because of a major snowstorm or a simple roadway closure—they still need to get work done.
-By providing people with secure access to enterprise apps and data from any device wherever they are, IT can make sure that business continues to operate as usual even during disruptions.
+By providing people with secure access to business apps and data from any device wherever they are, IT can make sure that business continues to operate even during disruptions.

 Disaster doesn’t have to leave you with downtime—and server or power disruptions don’t have to jeopardize your entire data center.
 Developing an IT disaster recovery plan will help ensure availability and performance of traffic over any network connection and device, not only during interruptions, but at all times.